marko-knoebl/slides/sections/python-intermediate/10-lists-en.md

 ## Operations on lists - mutations

-Lists are the only sequences that can be mutated:
+Lists can be mutated directly (while strings and tuples can't be):

 - appending: `users.append("Dan")`
 - removing the last element: `users.pop()`